-In the Master of Science in Life Sciences, you benefit from the knowledge and network of the four universities of applied sciences ZHAW, BFH, FHNW and HES-SO.
+- You benefit from the knowledge and network of the four universities of applied sciences ZHAW, BFH, FHNW and HES-SO.
 One-third of the study takes place across universities - in Wädenswil, Olten and/or Bern.

 - Individuality: You can tailor the Master's program to your needs.
 Modules from different clusters Bio / Pharma, Food, Environment, Chemistry and Biomedical Engineering and Computational Science (BECS) can be combined individually.